madgik/exareme/Deployment/README.md

 [Keep in mind that your password can be anything you want But ansible has a special character for comments ```#``` .
 If your password contains that specific character ansible will take the characters next to it as comments.]
 When you exit you can see that vault_file.yaml is encrypted with all your sensitive information in there.

-If you want to edit the file you can do so whenever by
+If you want to edit the file you can do so whenever by running:
 ```ansible-vault edit vault_file.yaml```
 Place your vault password and edit the file.